WithSecureLabs/C3/CONTRIBUTING.md

 The `TestCommand` method adds a debug text entry to C3’s *Log*. `DebugInformation` is used which is rendered in a Relay’s console window only when compiled in debug mode.
 The message consists of two elements: a hard-coded text "Custom Command : " and a string that is provided by a user in the UI.
 Note the use of the `OBF` macro, this is used to encrypt strings at compile-time, which are decrypted at run-time only when required.
 Also of note is that the `TestCommand` handler returns an empty `MWR::ByteVector` as there’s nothing to send back to the Gateway.

+**Note:** The `GetCapability` method is compiled only when building Gateway’s executable and therefor it’s not required to use the `OBF` macro to obfuscate its strings.

 After rebuilding the solution once again and launching C3 the Test Command becomes available in `MyChannel’s` Command Center:

 ![C3](Res/ContributionGuide/11.png)
 ![C3](Res/ContributionGuide/12.png)

+**Note:** C3 can be launched in a debug mode by running `dotnet run -c Debug` console command from the *Src/WebController/Backend* location.
+Debug mode enables Node Relay’s console window, allowing to read their local C3 *Log*.

 ### Putting it all Together